ArkThis/AHA_ObjectWorld/AHA-Features.md

 # Glossary

-  * MoDO: "Meta and/or Data Object"
+  * Object: "Meta and/or Data Object"
   * Object: A data object, as implemented in current state of the art "object cloud storage" storage systems.
   * AHA world: An environment, where the AHFX is supported and implemented beyond any transition stage: This is a well-running object oriented digital environment.
 The AHA world.
   * AHFX: Name of the "AHA-world Filesystem.
 X." like ext4 or fat or ahfx.